What is the Subscriptions API?

 Can I order archive imagery with the Subscriptions API?

 Yes, you are able to order archive imagery with the Subscriptions API.
 You can read more on how to do so here.

 How many active Subscriptions can I have?

-By default, you’ll be able set up automated delivery of up to 1,000 items a day.
+For forwardfill poritions, you’ll be able to set up automated delivery of up to 1,000 items a day.
 To hit this limit, you can create up to 1,000 single-item subscriptions, or you could have a single subscription over a broad area of interest which matches (on average) 1,000 items a day.

 The Subscriptions API enforces these limits by leveraging the Data API Search Stats endpoint.
 When a new subscription is created, the Subscriptions API runs a Data API Search Stats call on the subscription’s source filter.
 The Search Stats call returns the number of items published which met the subscription’s source filter criteria over the last seven days.
 The Subscriptions API then averages that number and stores it as that subscription’s “expected number of items delivered daily”.

 These limits are validated when a subscription is created.
 If an organization exceeds its limits, all existing active subscriptions will continue to deliver imagery and will not be suspended or cancelled.
 Only new subscriptions will not be able to be created.

 Additionally, if an organization has insufficient quota, new subscriptions will not be able to be created, however, active systems will not be suspended or cancelled.